Reading listTheories: guidance on theorisingCO:RE at LSEPublished: 09 Dec 2021

 Rivard argues that researchers mistakenly hold the romantic view that theory is the result of a deductive process and should be flawless, while the outcomes of theorising are, in fact, often incomplete and require perseverance.
 Rivard offers a spiral model of theory building and proposes design principles.

-This article proposes a general structure of theorising that relies on exploring empirical evidence, creativity and (again) iteration.
-The basic steps of this model include observation, conceptualising and developing an early-stage theory with tentative explanations, and justification that puts the tentative theory to the test.
+This article proposes a general structure of theorising that relies on exploring empirical evidence, creativity and iteration.
+The steps of the model include observation, conceptualising and developing an early-stage theory with tentative explanations and justification that puts the tentative theory to the test.